EpicEric/sandhole/book/src/admin_interface.md

 where `server.com` is your hostname and `2222` is Sandhole's SSH port.

 ![A terminal screenshot showing the "Sandhole admin" interface, displaying the HTTP services currently running.](./admin_interface.png)

-Perhaps, in the future, there'll be more interesting uses for the admin interface...